IrinaRozhnovskaya/struts2-jpa-docker-jboss-example/README.md

    <version>${struts.version}</version>
 </dependency>
 ```
- Inevitable requirement to provide at least an empty beans.xml in WEB-INF
+ Inevitable requirement is to provide at least an empty beans.xml in WEB-INF

  beans.xml
 ```xml